 Treatment options for pelvic prolapse range from simple measures to complex surgical procedures.
 Those with mild symptoms can be treated with supervised pelvic floor exercises.
 These may gradually improve pelvic muscular tone, relieving prolapse symptoms and improving bladder function.
 Pelvic support devices, called pessaries, may be inserted into the vagina to aid uterine support.

 Corrective surgical procedures may eventually be advised, both to correct the prolapse and cure the urinary incontinence.
-Surgery is best done by a gynaecologist specialised in pelvic organ disease, commonly referred to as a urogynaecologist.
+Surgery is best done by a gynaecologist specialized in pelvic organ disease, commonly referred to as a urogynaecologist.

 Women can take preventive measures to limit pelvic organ prolapse.
 Regular pelvic floor exercises will maintain the pelvic muscular tone.
 Maintaining a healthy weight will limit the strain on the pelvic support systems.
 Avoid heavy lifting which strains the pelvic muscles.
 Eat a high fibre diet to help avoid straining when opening your bowels.
 For smokers, stopping smoking will reduce the risk of prolapse.